 - Submit filled out Illuminations Submission Packet application along with jpegs of your images (1000px width or larger) - either through Dropbox or email (instructions below)

-- Illuminations is an art exhibit housed in the waiting areas of the Massachusetts General Hospital Cancer Center.
+- Illuminations is an art exhibit housed in the waiting areas of the Mass General Cancer Center.
 Exhibitions rotate every 4 months.

 - This group exhibit is intended to offer enlightenment and encouragement to patients, families, staff and friends of the Cancer Center.